ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 Because the Clojure Collector and the Scala Stream Collector both have a maximum request size, the Tracker limits POST requests to 40000 bytes.
 If the combined size of the events in `localStorage` is greater than this limit, they will be split into multiple POST requests.
 You can override this decault using a `maxPostBytes` in the argmap.

 The Clojure Collector can't handle requests bigger than 64kB.
-For the Scala Stream Collector, the limit i
+The Scala Stream Collector cannot process requests bigger than 50kB because that is the maximum size of a Kinesis record.

 [Back to top](#top)
 [Back to JavaScript technical documentation contents][contents]